sakhaltai/ae_expressions/useful-tips.md

 -when you import a shape layer made of multiple groups (using overlord)\
 -wait to ESL them.
 First, transform how you want all groups to behave\
 -then, ESL.
 BLAMMO!
-They all have the same transform applied respectively :D
+They all have the same transform applied respectively :D\\
+alternatively, for already-explode shape layers, use ESL merge SLs, transform as desired, then re-explode.\
+*_Thank you so much for ESL and everything else you do, [Zack Lovatt](https://aescripts.com/explode-shape-layers/).

 ---